 Revamped backcourt helps No. 23 Purdue get past Green Bay

-Purdue scored the first eight points, took a 14-2 lead less than six minutes into the game and never lost control.
-When Green Bay answered with eight straight points to cut the deficit to 14-10, Purdue scored another eight in a row to rebuild a 22-10 lead.

-The only real scare came when starting guard Nojel Eastern injured his left wrist when he was fouled with 5:30 left in the first half.
-Following a brief delay, Eastern walked straight to the locker room but returned before halftime with the wrist taped.

-Purdue finally sealed the victory with a late 8-0 run that made it 69-49 with 4:32 to play.
+Purdue finally sealed the game with an 8-0 run that extended the lead to 69-49 with 4:32 to play.

+“You’ve got to be able to cut through the paint, you got to be able to get the ball in and get angles and attack people in different actions,” coach Matt Painter said.
+“I thought those guys (Proctor and Hunter) were able to do that.”

 BIG PICTURE